Skip to content

 • Getting honest, timely feedback

-Working towards goals gives the team the ability to see the endgame and visualize a path to get there.
-By understanding where they need to get to, the team is better able to build towards that goal.
-The team can create solutions with goals in mind, thus getting better solutions.
+Working towards goals allows the team to see the big picture and visualize a way to get there.
+Because the team understands where they need to go, they are better able to build toward that goal.
+As a result, the team can create better solutions with better solutions in mind.
+Identify goals and fill them with information to support delivery of those goals.

 Use goals as high level details to guide the work.
 Then fill in the details as you work it, for a better product.

-Understanding needs has the same effect.
-It allows the team to build towards a goal, but to do so in a way that helps the user.
-There are lots of options for getting to a goal, but finding something that the user benefits from is understanding their needs.
-This is why goals and needs are what’s better than requirements.
+Having an understanding of needs has the same impact.
+It enables the team to build toward a goal but to do it in a way that benefits the user.
+While there are many ways to get to a goal, finding something that benefits the user is what makes goals and needs better than requirements.
+Honest and timeline feedback is a way to fine-tune work.

-Getting honest and timeline feedback is how you fine-tune the work being done.
-Build fast, fail fast, and learn fast, so that you can course correct.
-You will never know everything.
-Instead, get use-able pieces in front of those who will use it.
-Then get their feedback.
-This lets you figure out how to fix what you have.
-Also, how to add what you still need.
-Ultimately moving towards the goal of the finished product.
-This is why real feedback is what’s better than requirements.
+Build quickly, fail quickly, learn quickly, and course correct quickly.
+You can never know everything.
+Get use-able pieces out there in front of people who will use them.
+Then get feedback.
+This allows you to figure out how to correct what you have.
+How to add what you don’t need.
+And finally, how to move toward the goal of the final product.
+That’s why real feedback is better than requirements.

 Shorten The Feedback Loop For Quality